stfxecutables/model_variance/drafts/details.md

 ### Repeat Accuracy Ranges

-By ignoring within-repetition patterns, the gross summaries hide some interesting relationships:
+By ignoring within-repetition patterns, the gross summaries hide some interesting relationships.
+Since there are 10 repeats, and 10 runs per repeat, each repeat yields 10 accuracies.
+The range of these 10 accuracies pairs is a single value, the "Accuracy Range", and the 10 values gives us a distribution on the accuracy ranges.
+These distributions are depicted in the figures below, and have a number advantages over the gross summaries above, in that they consider within-repeat correlations and effects.

 ![Repeat Accuracy range distributions](anneal_acc_ranges__violin.png)
 ![Repeat Accuracy range distributions](vehicle_acc_ranges__violin.png)